opencoff/go-tunnel/README.md

 whatever is set in the config file.

 ### Config File
 The config file is a YAML v2 document.
-An example is below:
+A self-explanatory example is below:

 ```yaml

 # Log file; can be one of: